 This one isn’t as much of a guarantee as our first two points because Diagon Alley and Hogsmeade can get very busy very early.
 But we can guarantee that the area will be less crowded at the beginning and end of the day than in the middle of it!

 Keep in mind we strongly recommend that you plan on going first thing in the morning and again late in the evening; the Wizarding World of Harry Potter lights up at night, and it’s spectacular:

 If you’d like to see more pictures of the Wizarding World at night, check out the photo gallery at the bottom of the page!

 4. Go during a concert night

 Throughout the year, Universal hosts concerts at its Music Plaza at Universal Studios Florida.
-Since these concerts are almost always included with admission to Universal Studios, and the acts they bring in are usually very well known, the concerts tend to draw the crowds.
+Since these concerts are almost always included with admission to the park, and the acts they bring in are usually very well-known, the concerts tend to draw the crowds.
 So, guess what areas of Universal Orlando tends to clear out when there is a “free” concert?
-Yep, the Wizarding World of Harry Potter.
+Yep – The Wizarding World of Harry Potter.

 That’s why it is a great idea to visit our crowd calendar page to learn when concerts are happening at Universal Studios Florida.
 You may just be lucky enough to have your travel plans fall over one of the concert dates.
-And as long as it isn’t your favorite artist who is scheduled to perform, you can plan on beating the crowds by heading to the Wizarding World that evening.
+And as long as it isn’t your favorite artist who is scheduled to perform, you can plan on beating the crowds by heading to Hogsmeade or Diagon Alley that evening.

 Click any image to view it full-screen.
 When the full-screen image is open, click to the right or use the right arrow on your keyboard to advance through the gallery.